micheldanjou/deepspeech-basics/README.md

   * `pip install deepspeech`
   * `pip install -r requirements.txt`

-The notebook continues on with
+The notebook continues on with:
   * running a transcription example from Mozilla's docs.
   * running a training example from Mozilla's docs.

+And finishes with an attempt to train a new network to recognise a complex word such as the name of an antibiotic.